kbparagua/zen/COI.md

 ## Mixin is an Inheritance Hack

-## Mantra
+## Summary

+Inheritance is NOT bad and Composition is not always the correct approach.
-If you are going to use Inheritance -- think again, chances are what you really need is composition.
+If you are going to use Inheritance -- think about Liskov Substitution Principle.

 ## Sources
 - http://en.wikipedia.org/wiki/Liskov_substitution_principle